Democratic Party (Malta): History

 The PD was founded in 2016 by Marlene Farrugia, who previously sat as an MP for the Labour Party before leaving the party and sitting as an independent MP.
 Announcing the formation of the new party in June 2016, Farrugia as interim leader stated that the party was a new alternative to the traditionally dominant Labour and Nationalist parties.

 Upon formation, founder Marlene Farrugia was declared interim leader.
 On 21 October 2016, Farrugia was elected the first leader of the PD at a general meeting to confirm the party executive.
 The party was formally registered with the Electoral Commission of Malta in November 2016.

 The party afterwards engaged in talks to form a pre-electoral coalition with the Nationalist Party, resulting in the formation of Forza Nazzjonali, just in time for the 2017 Maltese general election.

 PD elected the first Members of Parliament who were not a part of one of the two major parties for the first time since the Independence of Malta.

 Shortly after the election, Marlene Farrugia resigned as leader of PD, claiming the party needed to form an identity of its own.

 In the ensuing leadership challenge, Anthony Buttigieg became the leader of PD, until standing down in late 2018 to run as an MEP candidate for the party.
 He was replaced by Godfrey Farrugia, one of the party's two MPs.
 Godfrey Farrugia led the party into the 2019 European Parliament election in Malta.
 Some months afterwards, both Godfrey Farrugia and Marlene Farrugia resigned from PD, claiming they were giving it a chance to rebuild the third party movement with a fresh image.

 After the resignation of PD's Members of Parliament, deputy leader Timothy Alden declared that he was not quitting anything and became the interim leader of the party.
-In December of 2019, it was announced that ever since September, the party had been in talks with Alternattiva Demokratika to merge into a new party.
+In December 2019, it was announced that ever since September, the party had been in talks with Alternattiva Demokratika to merge into a new party.

 On the 17th of October, 2020, the party merged with Alternattiva Demokratika to create the AD+PD.